Septimius Severus: Rise to power

 In 191, on the advice of Quintus Aemilius Laetus, prefect of the Praetorian Guard, emperor Commodus appointed Severus as governor of Pannonia Superior.
 At around this time he is described by the classicist Kyle Harper as being "a middling senator of modest physical stature and unexceptional accomplishment".
 Commodus was assassinated the following year.
 Pertinax was acclaimed emperor, but he was then killed by the Praetorian Guard in early 193.
 In response to the murder of Pertinax, Severus's legion XIV Gemina acclaimed him emperor at Carnuntum on 9 April.
 Nearby legions, such as X Gemina at Vindobona, soon followed suit.
 Having assembled an army, Severus hurried to Italy.

 Pertinax's successor in Rome, Didius Julianus, had bought the emperorship in an auction.
 Julianus was condemned to death by the Senate and killed.
 Severus took possession of Rome without opposition.
 He executed Pertinax's murderers and dismissed the rest of the Praetorian Guard, filling its ranks with loyal troops from his own legions.

 The legions of Syria had proclaimed Pescennius Niger emperor.
 At the same time Severus felt it reasonable to offer Clodius Albinus, the powerful governor of Britannia, who had probably supported Didius against him, the rank of Caesar, which implied some claim to the succession.
 With his rear safe, he moved to the East and crushed Niger's forces at the Battle of Issus (194).

 While campaigning against Byzantium, he ordered that the tomb of his fellow-Carthaginian Hannibal be covered with fine marble.

 He devoted the following year to suppressing Mesopotamia and other Parthian vassals who had backed Niger.
 Afterwards, Severus declared his son Caracalla as his successor, which caused Albinus to be hailed emperor by his troops and to invade Gaul.
 After a short stay in Rome, Severus moved north to meet him.
 On 19 February 197 at the Battle of Lugdunum, with an army of about 75,000 men, mostly composed of Pannonian, Moesian and Dacian legions and a large number of auxiliaries, Severus defeated and killed Clodius Albinus, securing his full control over the empire.

-Upon returning to Rome, Septimus had 29 senators executed for treason over their support of Albinus, despite having previously taken an oath promising not to put any senators to death (a customary oath for emperors).
+Upon returning to Rome, Severus had 29 senators executed for treason over their support of Albinus, despite having previously taken an oath promising not to put any senators to death (a customary oath for emperors).